 Local Roadway Safety Plan

-The Town is preparing a Local Road Safety Plan (LRSP) to establish a framework and process for identifying, analyzing, and prioritizing roadway safety improvements on local and rural streets.
-The LRSP will identify safety patterns throughout the Town.
-The LRSP will also result in a toolbox of countermeasure to address the safety patterns as well as proposed projects to improve safety at key locations.
+The Town has prepared a Local Road Safety Plan (LRSP) to establish a framework and process for identifying, analyzing, and prioritizing roadway safety improvements on local and rural streets.
+The LRSP identifies safety patterns throughout the Town.
+The LRSP also provides a toolbox of countermeasure to address the safety patterns as well as proposed projects to improve safety at key locations.
 The Town was awarded a $72,000 State transportation grant to prepare the LRSP.
-The LRSP is being prepared in compliance with the State and Federal guidelines for eligibility to apply for Highway Safety Improvement Program funding (HSIP) for construction of the safety improvements.
-The LRSP is being developed in collaboration with engineering, enforcement, education, and emergency service strategies.
+The LRSP has been prepared in compliance with the State and Federal guidelines for eligibility to apply for Highway Safety Improvement Program funding (HSIP) for construction of the safety improvements.
+The LRSP has been developed in collaboration with engineering, enforcement, education, and emergency service strategies.

 What is a Local Road Safety Plan?